nedix/kubernetes-tools-container/README.md

 # kubernetes-tools-docker

-A container that contains commandline tools to work with Kubernetes resources.
+Commandline tools to work with Kubernetes resources.

 ## Usage